stuskeer/session-tracker/README.md

 ### Prerequisites
 - Node.js installed (v18 or later)
-- `.env` file configured with DynamoDB Local endpoint
+- `.env` file configured with DynamoDB Local endpoint and SESSION_SECRET
 - DynamoDB Local running in Docker (on Raspberry Pi or local machine)
-- Sessions table created in DynamoDB Local
+- Sessions and users tables created in DynamoDB Local
+- At least one user account in the users table

 ### Windows (PowerShell)